Iron deficiency occurs when your body doesn’t have enough of the mineral iron.

-Summary: People with iron-deficiency anemia have a higher chance of experiencing restless leg syndrome.
+People with iron deficiency anemia have a higher chance of experiencing restless leg syndrome.
 This is a strong urge to move the legs when at rest.

 In later stages of iron deficiency, spoon-shaped nails can occur where the middle of the nail dips and the edges are raised to give a rounded appearance like a spoon.

-However, this is a rare side effect and usually only seen in severe cases of iron-deficiency anemia.
+However, this is a rare side effect that occurs in only about 5% of people with iron deficiency (

-Summary: Brittle or spoon-shaped nails can be an indicator of more severe iron-deficiency anemia.
+Brittle or spoon-shaped nails can be an indicator of more severe iron deficiency anemia.

 There are several other signs that your iron could be low.
 These tend to be less common and can be linked to many conditions other than iron deficiency.

-- More frequent infections: Because iron is needed for a healthy immune system, lack of it may cause you to catch more illnesses than usual (
+- More frequent infections.
+Because iron is needed for a healthy immune system, lack of it may increase your risk for infections (

-Summary: Other more generic signs of iron deficiency may include strange food cravings, feeling anxious, cold hands and feet and an increased risk of infections.
+Other more generic signs of iron deficiency may include strange food cravings, feeling depressed, cold hands and feet, and an increased risk of infections.

-If you think you have iron-deficiency anemia, consider the following advice.
+If you think you have iron deficiency anemia, consider the following steps.